Martin Schanz: Life

 Schanz came from an old and well-established farming family in Lower Franconia.
 His father, Melchior Schanz, worked as a high school teacher (Volksschullehrer) in Üchtelhausen.
 The family moved to Bad Königshofen in 1845 and to Großbardorf in 1850.
 Four of Schanz's eight sisters died in childhood.
 His brother Georg von Schanz became an economist.

-After his graduation in Münnerstadt, Schanz studied classical philology and philosophy from 1861 to 1866 at the University of Munich under Karl Felix Halm und Carl von Prantl and at the University of Würzburg under Ludwig von Urlichs.
-After studying for a semester at the University of Bonn (1864/1865) with Otto Jahn and Friedrich Wilhelm Ritschl, he returned to Würzburg and was promoted in 1866 with a dissertation on the reconstruction of Socrates' philosophy from Plato's writings.
-Afterwards he spent a year at the University of Göttingen with Hermann Sauppe.
-He was graduated ('habilitiert') after returning again to Würzburg in 1870 and joined the faculty (as an 'außerordentlicher Professor').
+After his graduation in Münnerstadt, Schanz studied classical philology and philosophy from 1861 to 1866 at the Ludwig-Maximilians-Universität München under Karl Felix Halm und Carl von Prantl and at the University of Würzburg under Ludwig von Urlichs.
+After studying for a semester at the University of Bonn (1864/1865) with Otto Jahn and Friedrich Wilhelm Ritschl, he returned to the University of Würzburg and was promoted in 1866 with a dissertation on the reconstruction of Socrates' philosophy from Plato's writings.
+Afterwards, he spent a year at the University of Göttingen with Hermann Sauppe.
+He was graduated ('habilitiert') after returning again to the University of Würzburg in 1870 and joined the faculty (as an 'außerordentlicher Professor').
 In the same year, he traveled to Oxford in order to collate the Plato manuscripts there.
-In 1872 and 1873 he did research in Rome and Venice.
+In 1872 and 1873, he did research at Sapienza University of Rome and Ca' Foscari University of Venice.

-In 1874 Schanz was promoted to a full professor ('ordentlicher Professor') in classical philology at the University of Würzburg.
+In 1874, Schanz was promoted to a full professor ('ordentlicher Professor') in classical philology at the University of Würzburg.
 His research there won him great renown.
 He became a member of many scholarly societies and academies and was ennobled in 1900.
-In the academic year 1901-2, Schanz was rector of the university.
-In 1912 he was promoted to Geheimrat and retired.
+In the academic year from 1901 to 1902, Schanz was rector of the university.
+In 1912, he was promoted to Geheimrat and retired.